Another dead dolphin found in Halda River - City News - observerbd.com

 |

-CHATTOGRAM, Sept 30: Another dolphin was found dead in the Halda River in Chattogram on Thursday.
+CHATTOGRAM, Oct 4: Another dolphin was found dead in the Halda River in Hathazari upazila of Chattogram district on Monday.

-Naval police members recovered the five feet long dolphin carcass from Madunaghat Barua Para area.
-Police also seized 5,000 meters of fishing net from the river.
+Naval police members recovered the dolphin carcass from Ramdas Munshirhat in the upazila.

-The carcass of the dolphin calf was recovered during regular patrol and it was later handed over to Dr Md Monzoorul Kibria, professor of Chattogram University's.
+Professor Manjurul Kibria, co-ordinator of the Halda River Research Laboratory of Chittagong University, said local people spotted the dead dolphin in the morning and informed it to river police.